The Story of the Crows and the Cobra

 Panchatantra tales, the crow and the cobra, the crows and the cobra,moral stories for kids, bedtime stories for kids, stories, panchatantra stories, read aloud, audio books

 Ahhh!” shouted the guards.
-They started striking the cobra with sticks.
+They started hitting the cobra with sticks.

 Whack!
 Bang!
 Thump!

-From that day on, the crows lived cheerfully in their nest.
-The dangerous cobra was gone and could no longer threaten them.
+From that day on, the crows lived in peace, as the dangerous cobra was gone.

 Intelligence and wise planning can overcome even the strongest enemy.